Gleyber Torres Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.92).
+- The Guardians have a 3.75 team ERA that ranks eighth among all MLB pitching staffs.

-- The Guardians rank 11th in baseball in home runs allowed (nine total, 0.9 per game).
+- The Guardians give up the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- His last time out was on Wednesday against the Oakland Athletics, when the right-hander tossed six innings, surrendering three earned runs while allowing three hits.
+- The righty last appeared on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.